Skip to content

 Alpha Centauri AMD Rome -march=znver2 -march=core-avx2 -tp=zen2

-Barnard AMD Sapphire Rapids -march=sapphirerapids -march=core-sapphirerapids
+Barnard Intel Sapphire Rapids -march=sapphirerapids -march=core-sapphirerapids

 Julia Intel Cascade Lake -march=cascadelake -march=cascadelake -tp=cascadelake